josemarluedke/JosemarLuedke.com-RoR/README.md

 # JosemarLuedke.com

-Personal page made with Slim, Saas, Compass & Bootstrap on top of Ruby on Rails
+Personal page made with Slim, Saas & Bootstrap on top of Ruby on Rails

 ## Contributing